Consensys/doctools.template-site/README.md

 This template doc site project can be used to generate new sites.

-[Rendered template site] preview available and published on AWS S3.
+[Rendered template site] preview available.

 Please refer to the [Consensys Doctools wiki] for explanation about how to use this tool and contribute to the documentation.